SysKitTeam/docs-bp/updates/sharepoint/language-packs-up-to-date.md

 ---
-title: Language Packs Up to Date
-description: >-
-  Language Packs Up to Date best practices report by SPDocKit determines whether all deployed language packs are properly updated to reflect the SharePoint Service Pack version.
+description: Language Packs Up to Date best practices report by SPDocKit determines whether all deployed language packs are properly updated to reflect the SharePoint Service Pack version.
-author: Aleksandar Draskovic
-date: 19/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Language Packs Up To Date